bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 ## What is a subscriber?

-A subscriber is someone who has signed up for a store’s newsletter.
+A subscriber is someone who has signed up for a store’s newsletter, which is located in the footer of most storefront themes.

-Subscribers can be added by:
+Subscribers can also be added by:

-- Signing up for the newsletter via the signup box located in the footer of most storefront themes
 - Signing up for the newsletter during checkout
 - Sending a `POST` request to the [Subscribers API](https://developer.bigcommerce.com/api-reference/customer-subscribers/subscribers-api/)